semico6/brain-overflow/_posts/2020-01-16-sudoers_file.md

+---
+layout: post
-# When you screw up your /etc/sudoers file:
+title: When you screw up your /etc/sudoers file
+---

 1. Open two ssh sessions to the target server.
 2. In the first session, get the PID of bash by running: echo $$